Monday, September 30, 2024

 How I love NCIS

-I don't know for how many more ?years ?months there will be NCIS marathons, but at least two stations have marathons all day, from 10 a.m. to 10 p.m.
+I don't know for how many more ?years ?months there will be NCIS marathons, but at least two stations have marathons all day, from 10 a.m. to 10 p.m. on different days.
 I know all the shows, so I don't need to actually watch the shows, but I have the show on if I'm in the family room.

 This is particularly good on days like today when I had difficulty falling asleep at night (didn't fall asleep until about 4 a.m.) so need a good nap.
 I turn on NCIS, and within minutes I'm asleep.
 Today I slept 2-1/2 hours.